-If you’re behind on your 2019 sales goals, there are a few things you can do to catch up before the year is up.
-But even more importantly, you can implement a few practices today that will prepare you for a successful 2020 and ensure you don’t fall behind again.
+If you’re behind on your sales goals, there are a few things you can do to catch up before the year is up.
+But even more importantly, you can implement a few practices today that will prepare you for success and ensure you don’t fall behind again.

 When you recognize that you're not reaching your KPIs, it’s easy to point fingers – at individuals, at process, at yourself – but any chance of resolution starts with an honest analysis of what went wrong and what went right.